Why you can trust Jerry

-Whether you're a DIY or professional painter, it's smart to maximize the use of your roller or brush.
-Part of saving money (and the environment) means know how to keep a paint roller from drying out.
-If your roller dries with paint on it, the roller will no longer be capable of putting a smooth coat of paint on your wall.
-So, to complete the job, a painter would either have to accept a substandard paint job with a dried-out roller or paint brush or buy a new one.
+Whether you're a professional or DIY painter, it's smart to maximize the use of your roller or brush.
+Part of saving money (and the environment) involves knowing how to keep paint rollers and brushes from drying out.
+If your roller or brush dries with paint on it, it will no longer be able to apply a smooth coat of paint on your wall.
+So, to complete the project, a painter would either have to accept a substandard paint job with a dried-out roller or brush or buy a new one.

-Step 1: Get a thick coat of paint onto the roller.
-For very short breaks while painting (up to 5 minutes), this is often enough to prevent the paint roller from drying out.
+Step 1: Get a thick coat of paint onto the brush or roller.
+For very short breaks while painting (up to five minutes), this is often enough to prevent the paint roller or brush from drying out.

 For breaks that are a little longer, such as between coats, proceed to the next step.

-Step 2: Cover the roller in plastic wrap.
+Step 2: Cover the roller or brush in plastic wrap.
 Bear in mind that this can be messy, so you may wish to wear gloves.

-Take the plastic wrap around the roll portion of the roller a couple of times, and tear the plastic wrap off.
+Wind the plastic wrap around the brush or the roll portion of the roller a couple of times, and then tear the plastic wrap off.

-Step 3: Temporarily store the roller.
-Place the wrapped roller on a tarp or other protected surface while you wait for paint to dry, take lunch, or focus on trim work.
+Step 3: Temporarily store the roller or brush.
+Place the wrapped roller or brush on a tarp or other protected surface while you wait for the paint to dry, take lunch, or focus on trim work.

-Step 1: Coat the roller generously in paint.
-Before storing your roller overnight or for a longer period of time, you must get a thick coating of paint on it that will not inadvertently dry easily.
+Step 1: Coat the roller or brush generously in paint.
+Before storing your roller or brush overnight or for a longer period of time, you must get a thick coat of paint on it that will not dry easily.

-Then, place the paint-laden roller on top of the foil, using a diagonal cant if necessary.
+Next, place the paint-laden roller or brush on top of the foil, using a diagonal cant if necessary.

-Step 3: Wrap the foil around spongy portion of the roller.
-Wrap the foil over the entire surface of the rolling part of the roller, and press down the edges to prevent air from getting inside.
+Step 3: Wrap the foil around the brush or the spongy portion of the roller.
+Wrap the foil over the entire surface and press down the edges to prevent air from getting inside.

 Store the roller until its next use.

-While these methods are simple and much the same, often the simplest route of achieving a goal is the most effective.
-The reason to use aluminum foil for longer storage is that it retains a better seal to keep moisture in and air out.
-Some people also suggest placing your roller in the refrigerator for overnight storage, although this may not be an acceptable step for others in your household.
-Whether you opt to cool your paint roller off or not, taking the extra care to keep a paint roller from drying out will result in lower cost for materials and a better look to your paint job.
+While these methods are simple, they are effective.
+Aluminum foil is used for longer-term storage because it retains a better seal to keep moisture in and air out.
+Some people also suggest placing your roller or brush in the refrigerator for overnight storage.
+Taking extra care to keep a paint roller or brush from drying out will result in lower costs for materials and a better look to your paint job.